mr-robertamoah/amalitech_gtp_phase_two_lab_two/README.md

 3. View your products on the My Products page
 4. Add new products using the Add Product page
 5. Edit or delete your products from the My Products page

+## Deployment Screenshots

+Here are screenshots showing the deployment process and application in action:

+1. **1 updated the linux system.png**
+   Screenshot showing the process of updating the Linux system before deployment.

+2. **2 installed nginx service.png**
+   Screenshot showing the installation of Nginx web server.

+3. **3 install python3 and necessary modules.png**
+   Screenshot showing the installation of Python 3 and required modules.

+4. **4 installed postgres.png**
+   Screenshot showing the installation of PostgreSQL database.

+5. **5 created postgres database.png**
+   Screenshot showing the creation of the PostgreSQL database for the application.

+6. **6 create products table.png**
+   Screenshot showing the creation of the products table in the database.

+7. **7 running app.png**
+   Screenshot showing the application running in development mode.

+8. **8 tested nginx.png**
+   Screenshot showing the testing of Nginx configuration.

+9. **9 view of records in browser.png**
+   Screenshot showing the application displaying product records in the browser.

+10. **10 running application using the background service.png**
+    Screenshot showing the application running as a background service.

+11. **11 browser after implementing https.png**
+    Screenshot showing the application in the browser after implementing HTTPS.

+12. **12 shell after implementing https.png**
+    Screenshot showing the shell commands after implementing HTTPS security.